-The National Transportation Safety Board examination into the plane crash that killed former Sen. Ted Stevens has raised questions about whether the pilot should have been cleared to fly after suffering a stroke.
+The National Transportation Safety Board released its findings Tuesday into the plane crash that killed former Sen. Ted Stevens, placing some blame with the pilot and raising questions about whether he should have been cleared to fly after suffering a stroke.

 Investigators said they went through a number of possible scenarios about the pilot: Was he depressed or distracted?
 Was he tired or stressed by recent major events in his life that included including the loss of his son-in-law shortly before the crash?
 Did he suffer a seizure or otherwise become incapacitated?

-Smith, an experienced pilot familiar with the flight path the day of the crash, was described as being in a good mood on the day of the crash, the NTSB's Malcolm Brenner said.
+The NTSB's Malcolm Brenner said investigators even looked at the possibility that this was a suicide attempt, given how far off-route the plane was, but found no evidence of that.
+Smith, an experienced pilot familiar with the flight path the day of the crash, was described as being in a good mood on the day of the crash, Brenner said.

 Results of toxicology reports previously released by the NTSB showed no drugs or carbon monoxide detected in Smith's blood.